 - 1 tsp cracked black pepper

 - Whilst the squash is roasting heat the remaining oil in a large saucepan.
-Add the onion and cook for 10 minutes over a medium heat, stirring often.
-Add the carrot and the garlic and cook for another 5 minutes.Now add the spices, and cook for about a minute, then if the squash is done add it to the saucepan, remove any hardened sprigs of thyme before you add the squash to the pan.
+Add the onion and cook for 10 minutes over medium heat, stirring often.
+Add the carrot and the garlic and cook for another 5 minutes.Now add the spices, and cook for about a minute, then if the squash is done add it to the saucepan.
+Remove any hardened sprigs of thyme before you add the squash to the pan.

 - Pour in the vegetable stock, add the salt and pepper.
 Bring to the boil then reduce the heat and simmer for 15 minutes.
 Check the seasoning, you may need a little more salt.Blend the soup with a hand-held blender then serve immediately.
 Serve with a dollop of natural yoghurt, some pumpkin seeds, a pinch of red chilli flakes and some crusty bread.

-- Calories are approximate and do not include toppings or bread.
+- Nutritional Information - is approximate and is calculated using an online tool.
+It does not include toppings or bread.

 - Freezing.
 This soup can be frozen, leave the soup to cool completely.
 Once cooled carefully ladle the soup into freezer-safe containers or bags.
 Label bags/container with the date the soup was made.
 Defrost fully overnight in the fridge before heating in a saucepan until it is piping hot.